Skip to content

 “I’d say the experiments are fun,” Zhou said.
 “They provide instant results so that’s very satisfying [for the students.]”

-Chemistry teacher David Benedetto added doing the experiments yourself also teachers figure out what the message is they want to get across to students.
+Chemistry teacher David Benedetto added doing the experiments yourself also helps teachers figure out the message they want to get across to students.

 Zhou said there are some nerves when it comes to adding the bio-tech programming to the curriculum, simply because it could take up to two or even three class periods to get through what that takeaway should be.